polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 Polkadot 1.0 currently achieves resilience through several strategies:

-- **Nominated Proof of Stake (NPoS)** - this ensures that the stake per validator is maximized and evenly distributed among validators
+- **Nominated Proof of Stake (NPoS)** - ensures that the stake per validator is maximized and evenly distributed among validators

 - **Decentralized nodes** - designed to encourage operators to join the network.
 This program aims to expand and diversify the validators in the ecosystem who aim to become independent of the program during their term.
 Feel free to explore more about the program on the official [Decentralized Nodes](https://nodes.web3.foundation/){target=\_blank} page